swipe-io/swipe/installation-english.md

 ## 🔥 WARNING

-The package version must match the version of the Swipe console utility.
 Swipe generates code using an option: a function that calls functions that define the generation parameters.
-To describe the generation parameters, create a .go file and add a function, add a swipe.

-Build call to the function body.
-You also need to add the build tag // + build swipe so that Golang will ignore the file when you build your application.
+To describe the generation parameters, create a .go file and add a function, add a `swipe.Build` call to the function body.
+You also need to add the build tag `// + build swipe` so that Golang will ignore the file when you build your application.

 Below is a simple example of a JSON RPC transport generation configuration file:

 ````javascript
 // +build swipe